 Here are just a few of my most favourite recipes on the blog:

 - Homemade Alphabet Vegetable Soup

 - Open-Faced Steak Caprese Sandwiches

 - Calamari Takeout Boxes

-Though I’ve had different relationships with food over the years, it’s becoming more important to me than ever to eat what’s seasonally available in Canada, and I try to incorporate as many plant-based options as the star of each of my meals.
+Though I’ve had different relationships with food over the years, it’s becoming more important to me than ever to eat what’s seasonally available in Canada, and I try to incorporate as many veggies as possible into each of my recipes.
 I eat local when my budget allows it, and it’s important to me that what I eat and feature on my blog is wholesome, seasonal and mostly homemade.

 When you have a busy lifestyle, it can be hard to commit to whatever diet or food fad is out there, so I say it’s time to forget about the complications of cooking.
 We’re only human, and food should be about enjoyment and social connection.

 Rather than restrict ourselves, I think it’s time for all of us to just get back in the kitchen, and start cooking again!
 Find your groove and your style, what you like and dislike.